epochx/dev-utils/README.md

 SSH is such a flexible tool, with such many options, that creating tunnels can be overwhelming sometimes.
 To ease this, I've created a small script to get our Jupyter Notebook tunnels done fast.
 Besides having SSH aliases for your target machine, the only assumption for this hack to work is that the Jupyter Notebook Server on your remote is running on port 9999.
 This you can easily achieve by runnning `jupyter notebook --port 9999`.
 We will map this port in the remote machine to our local 8080 port, so the connection does not collide with a local Jupyter instance that by default may be running in port 8888.

-To activate the hack, all you'll have to do is copy the contents of this file at the end  of your `/home/<username>/.bashrc` file if you are using Linux or Cygwin, and the `/Users/<username>/.bash_profile`.
+To activate the hack, all you'll have to do is copy the contents of the [ssh_utils](https://raw.githubusercontent.com/epochx/dev-utils/master/ssh_utils.sh) file at the end  of your `/home/<username>/.bashrc` file if you are using Linux or Cygwin, and the `/Users/<username>/.bash_profile`.
 After that run `source ~/.bashrc`.

 - Connect to your server, and launch Jupyter with the command `jupyter notebook --port 9999`
 - use `start-remote-notebook <alias>` to connect to the server and point it to your local 8080 port.
 You can now open your browser, go to [http://localhost:8080] and start working remotely.